Russia halts Lithuanian dairy imports before EU summit

-MOSCOW/VILNIUS Russia suspended imports of dairy products from Lithuania on Monday, turning up trade pressure on the small Baltic state weeks before it hosts an EU summit that could pull former Soviet republics further from Moscow's orbit.
+MOSCOW Russia suspended imports of dairy products from neighbouring Lithuania on Monday, turning up trade pressure on the European Union member weeks before it hosts a summit that could pull former Soviet republics further from Moscow's orbit.

-Lithuania, already struggling with long and costly holdups of its trucks at the Russian border, threatened to refer Moscow to the World Trade Organisation over what its president called "trade obstacles" thrown up by its giant neighbor.

-In announcing the suspension, which could hit some Lithuanian producers hard, Russia's consumer protection agency cited quality concerns, but past Russian bans on products from abroad have been widely seen as tools of geopolitical influence.

-Vilnius has made the free trade accord with Kiev a focus of its six-month stint as EU president, but Russia is opposed to the deal and wants Ukraine and other former Soviet states to join a customs union that Moscow is building.
+Russia's consumer protection agency cited quality concerns in an announcement of the suspension, which could hit Lithuanian producers hard.
+According to Russian figures, 85 percent of the small Baltic nation's dairy exports go to Russia.

+Moscow is building its own trade alliance with former Soviet republics and is reluctant to see its neighbours, particularly Ukraine, slip further out of its sway by signing free-trade and political association agreements with the EU.

-Lithuania, which borders the Russian exclave of Kaliningrad and joined the EU in 2004, has had trucks held up for days at a time in recent weeks after Russia stepped up customs checks, causing heavy losses for Vilnius's freight industry.
+Lithuania, which borders the Russian exclave of Kaliningrad and joined the EU in 2004, has had transport trucks held up at Russian customs for up to 20 days at a time in recent weeks, causing heavy losses for its freight industry.

 Taking aim at another sector, the Russian consumer protection agency Rospotrebnadzor said inspections of Lithuanian dairy imports had revealed "numerous violations" of quality and sanitary standards in products including cheeses and yoghurt.